nicelifeBS/Modo_LightBank/README.md

 - Color
 - Diffuse Contribution
 - Specular Contribution
-- Light Renaming (lights can be renamed in either the scene or LightBank)
 - a Solo mode which enables the current light and disables all others. *(Note: other light panels are locked out until the light is unsoloed.)*

 ___